learn-co-students/jquery-selectors-readme-bootcamp-prep-000/README.md

 ## Getting Everything Set Up

-First things first, we need to load several external resources to `index.html`:
+First things first, we need to load several resources to `index.html`:

 + jQuery: `<script type="text/javascript" src="js/jquery-2.1.1.min.js"></script>`
 + Our JS file: `<script src="js/selectors.js"></script>`

 Both of these script tags should go at the bottom the `body`.
 Order here matters.
 If we plan on using jQuery in `js/selectors.js`, the minified jQuery file needs to be linked first.